TJTexasFTW/react-1-afternoon/README.md

   * The last `span` - className="resultsBox filterObjectRB"
 * Assign the `h4` element the value of `"Filter Object"`.
 * Create a `constructor` method that creates an initial state:
   * `unFilteredArray` - This should default to an array of objects.
-Try to pick an array of objects that share similiar propteries but they should not be indentical objects.
+Try to pick an array of objects that share similiar (TYPO: should be properties) propteries but they should not be (TYPO: should be identical) indentical objects.
   * `userInput` - This should default to an empty string.
   * `filteredArray` - This should default to an empty array.
 * Create an `onChange` prop for the `input` element that updates the value of `userInput` on state.